dougblack/dougblack.io/markdown/flask-restful-101.md

 ## Variable Rules

-You might be wondering what the <span class="inline-code">&lt;int:id&gt;</span> snippet means.
+You might be wondering what the `<int:id>` snippet means.
 This is called a *variable rule*.
 It assigns whatever is in that part of the URI for the incoming request into a variable called "id" which is passed to the get method for User.
-The "int" part of the rule just makes the type of variable an int instead of a string so we can pass it directly to the <span class="inline-code">fetch_task</span> call.
+The "int" part of the rule just makes the type of variable an int instead of a string so we can pass it directly to the `fetch_task` call.

 ## POST Params